 Submitted: 29 January 2019; Revised: 4 February 2019; Accepted: 5 February 2019; Published online first: 14 February 2019

-Conti and colleagues set out to examine annual generic prescription price levels and changes in the US between 2013 and 2014 .
+Conti and colleagues set out to examine annual generic prescription price levels and inflation-adjusted price changes in the US between 2013 and 2014 .
 They identified drugs with annual price increases in excess of the growth in the medical consumer price index (CPI), and in excess of 15% or 20% as per outlier penalty thresholds proposed by legislation.
-They also assessed which drug characteristics were associated with meeting these outlier thresholds.
-The leading source of national data on price, use and sales, IQVIA Health Incorporated’s National Sales PerspectivesTM, was used to assess all generic prescription products available in the US during this period.
+They also assessed which drug characteristics were associated with meeting these outlier thresholds using logistic regression models.
+The leading source of national data on price, use and sales of prescription pharmaceuticals, IQVIA Health Incorporated’s National Sales Perspectives, was used to assess all generic prescription products available in the US during this period.
 The sample included oral, infused, injected or otherwise formulated generic drugs dispensed through all channels and covered by insurer pharmacy and medical benefits, amounting to over 1.5 billion annual wholesale transactions.

-In total, 6,182 generic products supplied by 378 manufacturers were included in the sample.
-Approximately 50% of these products experienced price increases in excess of the growth in the medical CPI, while 28% of products exceeded the 15% price increase threshold and 23% of products exceeded the 20% threshold.
-The mean inflation-adjusted price increases for products exceeding the medical CPI threshold, the 15% and the 20% thresholds were 93%, 162% and 191%, respectively, see Table 1.
+In total, 6,182 generic drug products supplied by 378 manufacturers were included in the sample.
+Approximately 50% of these products experienced price increases in excess of the growth in the medical CPI, while 28% of products exceeded the 15% price increase threshold and 23% of products exceeded the 20% price increase threshold.
+The mean inflation-adjusted price increases for products exceeding the medical CPI, 15% and 20% thresholds were 93%, 162% and 191%, respectively, see Table 1.

-The data revealed that injectable products were by far the most expensive per unit while orals were the least expensive (mean price US$133.76 versus US$2.63, respectively).
-Branded generic products made up 21% of all generics and had prices over 13 times higher than unbranded generics.
-An estimated 10% of products sold fewer than 1,000 units in the quarter in 2013 which preceded the price change measurement, and these products had prices over 8 times higher than other products.
+Injectable products were by far the most expensive per unit while orals were the least expensive (mean price US$133.76 versus US$2.63, respectively).
+Branded generic drug products made up 21% of all generics and had prices over 13 times higher than unbranded generics.
+Approximately 10% of products sold fewer than 1,000 units in the quarter preceding the price change measurement, and these products had prices over eight times higher than other products.
 Approximately 8% of all products had an orphan drug designation, and these had prices over 15 times higher than non-orphan products.
 While most (79%) products had sales of less than US$100 million, 1% of products had sales in excess of US$1 billion.